Annoyed by algae and want to get rid of it for good?

 6. Green Aquarium Water Algae

-Feared amongst the aquatic community, It will appear in freshwater tanks; turning it pea-soup green.
+Hated amongst the aquatic community, it will appear in freshwater tanks, turning them pea-soup green.
 It may look awful, it’s not toxic to your fish.

 It appears after a bloom of unicellular algae which obtain their energy and growth through photosynthesis.